Gatorade: Composition and health concerns

 There are 34 g of sugar (8 teaspoons) in one 20 USoz bottle of regular Gatorade.
 The USDA's recommended daily maximum of added sugars per person is about 50 grams.
 According to the American Heart Association, the recommended maximum amount of sugar is 25 grams per day for women and 36 grams per day for men.
 The American Heart Association states that children and teens should drink no more than 8 USoz of sugary beverages per week.

 In 2012, a study on nearly 11,000 teens reported that "teens put on even more weight if they drank a bottle of sports drink each day, averaging 3.5 lb for every sports drink consumed per day", gained over an interval of 2 years.
 The researchers concluded, "We need to educate parents and clinicians about what constitutes a sugary drink...
 Sports drinks are promoted by professional athletes as a healthy drink, but they really don't need to be used by kids unless they are continually exercising for long periods or they're in hot climates."

 The USDA states that the average American will consume 160 lb of sugar each year, almost 1/2 lb of sugar per day.
 One of the most prevalent ways that sugar is consumed is through drinks.
 Most people do not notice the amount of sugar that one given drink can have.

 In January 2013, the Gatorade manufacturer (PepsiCo) agreed to remove brominated vegetable oil (BVO) from its Gatorade products in the USA amidst health concerns.

-The composition of Gatorade in Europe, Japan and India remain unaffected as BVO was outlawed there 23 years earlier.
+The composition of Gatorade in Europe, Japan and India remained unaffected as BVO had been outlawed there 23 years earlier.